hseritt/django-registration/README.md

 A user registration app for your Django project.
 Very simple to configure and customize.

+Out of the box, point your user to http://<hostname><:port>/registration/

+After validating input, the app will verify the user's email address before activating the user in the system.

 ## Setup

 Download the Registration app from [https://github.com/hseritt/django-registration/archive/master.zip](https://github.com/hseritt/django-registration/archive/master.zip):